theupdateframework/pep-on-pypi-with-tuf/README.rst

 +-----------------+-------------------+----------------+--------------------------------+

 Table 1: Attacks possible by compromising certain combinations of role keys.
 In September 2013, it was shown how the latest version (at the time) of pip was susceptible to these attacks  and how TUF could protect users against them [14]_.

-Note that compromising *targets* or any delegated role (except for project targets metadata) does not immediately endow the attacker with the ability to serve malicious updates.
+Note that compromising *targets* or any delegated role (except for project targets metadata) does not immediately allow an attacker to serve malicious updates.
 The attacker must also compromise the *timestamp* and *snapshot* roles (which are both online and therefore more likely to be compromised).
 This means that in order to launch any attack, one must be not only be able to act as a man-in-the-middle but also compromise the *timestamp* key (or compromise the *root* keys and sign a new *timestamp* key).
 To launch any attack other than a freeze attack, one must also compromise the *snapshot* key.

 Finally, a compromise of the PyPI infrastructure MAY introduce malicious updates to *bins* projects because the keys for these roles are online.
 The